pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       and 5989(HTTPS)].
                                       (EnvVar:
                                       PYWBEMCLI_SERVER).
-      -N, --name NAME                 Name for the connection.
+      -n, --name NAME                 Name for the connection.
 If this option exists and the server option does not exist pywbemcli retrieves the connection
                                       information from the connections file